 In the late Middle Ages, the vast majority of poetry and literary works were written in Latin, but Dante was a proponent of vernacular literature that used the common language of the people.
 He wrote The Divine Comedy in the Tuscan dialect, a highly unorthodox choice that would set the standard for Italian literature and position Tuscan Italian as the language of high culture and the basis for the ‘standard’ Italian spoken today.
 For this reason, Dante is often referred to as the “father of the Italian language” for his role in establishing modern Italian.

-Let’s take a look at the top 10 reasons why learning Italian will change your life.
+Let’s take a look at the top 10 reasons why you should learn Italian.

 1. Deepen Your Understanding of Culture

 According to UNESCO (the cultural and educational agency for the United Nations) most of the world’s cultural heritage sites are in Italy.
 With almost 60% of the world’s art treasures located in Italy, speaking the language opens you up to a richer experience and understanding of its art and history.

 Italian film director Federico Fellini once said, “A different language is a different vision of life”.
 Speaking the language will give you a greater understanding of the country and its culture.

 In spite of the current economic situation, according to the United Nations ranking of the world’s’ wealthiest countries, Italy is consistently ranked within the top ten, making it an ideal country for overseas investment.

 Many employers are seeking people who speak both Italian and English.
 An estimated 7,500 American companies do business with Italy and more than 1,000 U.S. firms have offices in Italy, including Chrysler, IBM, General Electric, Motorola, Citibank.
 Many Italian firms also have offices in the U.S.

 Whether it’s ordering a pizza in Naples, or haggling in one of Milan’s street markets having a working knowledge of the language not only enriches your holiday experience but could save you a few euros.